SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

-Consequently, the gradient reversal layer ensures that the feature distributions among the multiple sites are similar (as indistinguishable as possible for the site classifier).
-This layer also helps MAIN to compute dynamic affine parameters adaptively for each input image.
-In addition, the proposed MAIN and site-invariant learning can help the encoder of U-net to extract site-invariant features.
+The gradient reversal layer ensures that the feature distributions among the multiple sites are similar (as indistinguishable as possible for the site classifier).
+This layer also helps MAIN to compute dynamic affine parameters adaptively for every input image.
+In addition, the proposed MAIN and site-invariant learning help the encoder of U-net extract site-invariant features.
 Therefore, the skip connections reuse the features from the encoder of U-net, which are supposed to contain little site information.